alf45tar/PedalinoMini/README.md

 Easing|It controls the amount of easing.
 Possible values are: 1, 2 or 3.
 Bigger value makes the responsive values more responsive: output value follows immediately the input value.
 Recommended values: 1 for ultrasonic sensor, 2 or 3 for potentiometer.
 Activity Threshold|The amount of movement that must take place for it to register as activity and start moving the output value.
 Increase the value to suppress noisy potentiometer.
 Recommended values: 8 or 16 for potentiometer, 64 for ultrasonic sensor.
 Analog Calibration|Enable analog pedal continuous calibration.
 Min and Max values are managed by PedalinoMini™.
 After each power on cycle move the expression pedals to its full range and PedalinoMini™ will calibrate it.
 During the first full movement of the pedal MIDI events could be not precise because PedalinoMini™ is still learning the full range of the pedal.
+Button1 ...
+Button6|Define for each button of the pedal the default led number to be used in Actions

 ## Actions